Usman Bin Affan (RA) - The Third Rashidun Caliph

 Caliphate of Usman (RA)

 Umar (RA) made a committee of six persons before his martyrdom to decide on the new Caliph.
-These include; Usman bin Affan, Ali bin Abi Talib, Saad bin Abi Waqqas, Abdul Rahman bin Awf, Zubayr bin al-Awam, and Talhah bin Ubaidullah.
+These include Usman bin Affan, Ali bin Abi Talib, Saad bin Abi Waqqas, Abdul Rahman bin Awf, Zubayr bin al-Awam, and Talhah bin Ubaidullah.
 Talhah voted for Ali, while Saad, Zubayr, and Abdul Rahman favored Usman.
-Later, it became a unanimous decision in favor of Usman as the third Caliph by all the members of the committee.
+Later, all committee members decided unanimously to choose Usman as the third Caliph.
 His caliphate started in 644 AD (24 AH).

 Usman’s caliphate was a successful one, militarily and politically.
 He successfully crushed the rebellions and re-conquered the areas of Fars, Khorasan, Tabaristan, Sistan, Azerbaijan, Armenia, Georgia, Egypt, etc. He also conquered some areas of North Africa (today’s Libya), Baluchistan (Pakistan), southern Transoxiana (modern Uzbekistan), and Afghanistan.
 He also formed the Muslim Navy, which conquered the islands of Cyprus and Rhodes from the Byzantine Empire.